 WFW is committed to finding, supporting and forging relationships with the next generation of cinematographers.
-Since its inception in 2016, the William F. White / Vilmos Zsigmond Cinematography Scholarship has been awarded to four fantastic recipients who have all invested in their own futures by committing to study: Adam Madrzyk (2016-Ryerson University), Everett Sokol (2017-Red Deer College), Michael Kashuba (2018-Humber College), Sam Kilpatrick (2019-Humber College) and Philip LeMoyne (2020-Ryerson University).
+Since its inception in 2016, the William F. White / Vilmos Zsigmond Cinematography Scholarship has been awarded to six fantastic recipients who have all invested in their own futures by committing to study: Adam Madrzyk (2016-Ryerson University), Everett Sokol (2017-Red Deer College), Michael Kashuba (2018-Humber College), Sam Kilpatrick (2019-Humber College), Philip LeMoyne (2020-Ryerson University), Max Mezo (2021-Ryerson University), and Sandy Hoekstra (2022-Centre for Arts and Technology).
 These talented cinematographers have had an opportunity to build unique, personal partnerships with the WFW family.
 Whether it be through time spent our facilities across Canada, access to our world-class equipment inventory, mentorship, or introductions to recognized industry professionals, it has been our honour to support their endeavours.

 "Most importantly for me anyway, it's not about the money but being able to meet industry heads in Canada who are working and have been in the industry for a long time."
-(Michael Kashuba, TIFF 2018 https://youtu.be/wLFqEFcDUdY)
+(Michael Kashuba, TIFF 2018 https://youtu.be/wLFqEFcDUdy)